JuliaPerf/BandwidthBenchmark.jl/README.md

 we see that `31721.7327 / 8014.1479 ≈ 4` times more reads have happened than writes.
 Naively, one would expect 3 loads and 1 store, i.e. a factor of 3 instead of 4.
 The additional load is due to the write allocate (`a` must be loaded before it can be written to).

 If we know that write allocates happen (as is usually the case), we can pass `write_allocate=true` to `bwbench` to account for the extra loads.
-In this case, the table above becomes
+In this case, we obtain the following table
 ```
 ┌──────────┬─────────────┬────────────────┬───────────┬───────────┬───────────┐
 │ Function │ Rate (MB/s) │ Rate (MFlop/s) │  Avg time │  Min time │  Max time │